syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

 1. Visit `/docs`.
 2. Highlight **Demo quickstart**, cron snippet for `POST /api/indexer/run`, API key management, and webhook samples.
 3. Open the Docs Copilot section and run a quick question (“How do I schedule the indexer on Vercel?”) to show grounded answers.
-4. **Voiceover**: “I open the Docs Copilot, ask ‘How do I schedule the indexer on Vercel?’, and SentinelX ships ready-to-use docs—cron jobs, webhooks, REST endpoints, and an embedded copilot for ops teams.”
+4. **Voiceover**: “I open the Docs Copilot, ask ‘What payload do I send to create a monitor?’, and SentinelX ships ready-to-use docs.”

 ## 8) Close — Call to action (3:40 – 4:00)